European driving bans for freight traffic summer 2022

 So we recommend factoring the European freight travel bans into your planning schedule.
 Take account for instance of the route a truck has to travel through other countries where a travel ban may be in force.
 This helps to prevent unnecessary costs and delays.

-Travel bans per country
+Freight traffic driving bans per country